luminovang/documentation/templates/views.md

 ### setFolder

-The `setFolder` method can be used to achieve a Hierarchical Model-View-Controller (HMVC) structure.
-It allows you to organize your application's view files into subdirectories.
+The `setFolder` method allows you to define a base directory for view file resolution, making it easier to organize your application's view files.
+By using this method, you can control where the framework searches for view files associated with a specific controller, method, or the entire application.
-This method informs the framework's template engine where to look for template files for an entire controller class, a specific controller method, or an entire route context.

 ```php
 public setFolder(string $path): self